wix-incubator/node-workshop/02-exercises/README.md

 There are three exercises, in which we will gradually build a TodoMVC app.
 Yes, I know, you're fed up with TodoMVC, but, hey, it's well known, and not by chance did it succeed as a "canonical app".
-Obviously, we won't concern ourselves with the client part (which we will give to you), but will write only the server code.
+Obviously, you don't need to concern yourself with the client part (which we will give to you) - you will write only the server code of this web app.

 The exercises are built so that each exercise takes about an hour.
 If you are done sooner, feel free to continue on to the next exercise, or use the time